-The factories featured on this map are "above-the-line" NIKE, Inc. contract factories active as of February 2013.
+The factories featured on this map are "above-the-line" NIKE, Inc. contract factories active as of the date listed on the map.
 "Above-the-line" refers to all product manufacturing sites directly contracted by NIKE, Inc., licensees, or agents delivering finished goods ready for retail and/or public consumption and bear the NIKE, Inc. brand logos and marks.
 Excluded, for example, are material suppliers.

 The NIKE, Inc. brands are filtered by: Nike (includes Jordan Brand and Nike Golf), Converse and Hurley.